How to create a brilliant exotic garden in a cool climate

 Phalaenopsis orchids, bromeliads, cacti, air plants…

 The ‘jungle’ look is very popular for indoor plants – strong, structural shapes and bright colours look good in modern interiors.
+And for tips on styling your home to get that jungle look inside, see How to Decorate with Indoor Plants – latest trends.

 Let me know of any good exotic gardens, nurseries or books near you, and I’ll add them to the list.